lydell/elm-watch/README.md

 Pay extra attention to 🚨 (compilation error).
 If you see it, the latest changes to your Elm files didn’t compile, **so you’re running an older version of your app.** Many build tools put an overlay across the entire browser window in this case, showing the compilation error.
 I find that very annoying:

 - I prefer seeing the errors in the terminal, in the place they were designed to be displayed.
 - I often want to play around with my app while making changes.
 I might refactor something and wonder exactly how the app used to behave in a certain situation.
 Some error overlays prevent you from doing that, or require you to repeatedly close it.
+It’s nice having a runnable version of your app locally as much of the time as possible, even if the code is currently messy, in my opinion.

 ## elm-watch.json

-An `elm-watch.json` is required to be able to use `elm-watch`.
-There’s not much to it.
+An `elm-watch.json` file is required to be able to use `elm-watch`.
+There’s not that much to know about it.

+You can place it anywhere, basically. elm-watch uses the closest `elm-watch.json` file it finds up the directory tree.
+You can have a single `elm-watch.json` for several apps with different `elm.json` if you want.

-It looks like this (TypeScript definition):
+The contents of `elm-watch.json` looks like this (TypeScript definition):

 ```ts
 type NonEmptyArray<T> = [T, ...Array<T>];